StevenWang9102/15-Blog_System_2020/README.md

 <!-- How to work? -->
     run "npm start" in VS code terminal.

     You can also watch project videos on my personal website.(https://stevenwangakl.wixsite.com/myprojects)

+    You can play with it on my hosted website online (http://react-blog-system.s3-website-ap-southeast-2.amazonaws.com/).

 <!-- Functions -->
 - you can sign in and sign up users